Ubusunagami: Overview

-Ubusunagami are distinct from Chinjugami because one maintains the link to their Ubusunagami throughout their entire life, even if they move to a new location.
+Ubusunagami are distinct from chinjugami because one maintains the link to their ubusunagami throughout their entire life, even if they move to a new location.

-Nonetheless Ubusunagami, Ujigami, and Chinjugami are often conflated in the modern day, all three are seen as strengthening local identity.
+Nonetheless ubusunagami, ujigami, and chinjugami are often conflated in the modern day, and all three are seen as strengthening local identity.

 In some locations, the ubusunagami is linked to the ubugami, a tutelary deity of infants and pregnant women; in these cases, it is customary to pay respects immediately following childbirth at a hokora to the deity.

-Since the Muromachi period, the belief in the Ujigami as a family deity is declining nationwide and is being absorbed by the newly emerged belief in the Ubusunagami and Chinjugami.
+Since the Muromachi period, the belief in the ujigami as a family deity is declining nationwide and is being absorbed by the newly emerged belief in the ubusunagami and chinjugami.

+In popular culture

+Ubusunagami are prominent in Jujutsu Kaisen.